 Sec.
-4-13. - Enforcement of violations.
+4-13.
+Enforcement of violations.

-(a) The code enforcement board and special master shall have jurisdiction to hear and decide violations of this chapter.
+- (a) The code enforcement board and special master shall have jurisdiction to hear and decide violations of this chapter.
 Any person who is found to violate any of these provisions shall be punished as provided in chapter 7, article I, of this Code.
-The jurisdiction of the

-- code enforcement board and special master shall not be exclusive.
-Any alleged violation of any of the provisions of this chapter may be pursued by appropriate remedy, whether by injunctive, declaratory or other civil sanction, at the option of the county. - (b) The maximum civil penalty for a violation of this chapter shall not exceed five hundred dollars (\$500.00) per violation. - (c) If a person does not contest the citation and pays the citation within ten (10) days of issuance, that person shall be entitled to a twenty-five dollar (\$25) reduction for each violation charged. - (d) Any person cited for a violation of at-large, failure to vaccinate or license, wearing a forged tag, or nuisance, may elect to participate in a responsible pet ownership course offered by the department.
+The jurisdiction of the code enforcement board and special master shall not be exclusive.
+Any alleged violation of any of the provisions of this chapter may be pursued by appropriate remedy, whether by injunctive, declaratory or other civil sanction, at the option of the county. - (b) Any person who has committed an act in violation of this chapter will receive a citation from the department by an animal control officer or law enforcement officer.
+A citation issued by an animal control officer under the provisions of this chapter shall list the procedure for the violator to follow in order to pay the civil penalty, to contest the citation, or to appear before the special master when a mandatory appearance is required as specified in the citation.
+Subject to the limitations now or hereafter specified in F.S. § 828.27, a mandatory special master or court appearance may be required by the issuing officer.
+Mandatory appearances before a special master may also be ordered by the special master as specified in this section, or as otherwise within the special master's authority. - (c) The maximum civil penalty for a violation of this chapter shall not exceed five hundred dollars (\$500.00) per violation. - (d) If a person does not contest the citation and pays the citation within ten (10) days of issuance, that person shall be entitled to a twenty-five dollar (\$25.00) reduction for each violation charged. - (e) Any person cited for a violation of at-large, failure to vaccinate or license, wearing a forged tag, or nuisance, may elect to participate in a responsible pet ownership course offered by the department.
 Once the owner has registered, attended and successfully completed such course, any penalty shall be waived.
 The course must be completed within forty-five (45) days of issuance of the citation.
-This option is only available to a person one time in a twenty-four (24) month period. - (e) In the event an animal services officer investigates a complaint and finds a violation of the criminal provisions of Florida law relating to animals, the department shall, in accordance with Florida Statutes § 828.03, assist the state attorney's office in prosecuting any such criminal violation. - (f) General penalties as set forth in Section 1-6 of the Osceola County Code of Ordinances are applicable to this chapter.
+This option is only available to a person one (1) time in a twenty-four (24) month period. - (f) In the event an animal services officer investigates a complaint and finds a violation of the criminal provisions of Florida law relating to animals, the department shall, in accordance with F.S. § 828.03, assist the state attorney's office in prosecuting any such criminal violation.